 daughter and one awesome daughter-in-law.
 My wife and I are also blessed to have a precious little granddaughter and grandson.
 I am a Christian.
 Jesus is my life and my purpose.

-mix a passion for politics and a lifelong fascination with numbers?
+mix a keen interest in politics and a lifelong passion for numbers?
 This website!

 I hope you'll enjoy this project.
 So far my track record is pretty good, I think.
 In 2004, my formula projected Bush would win 289 electoral